 Where is my nearest major trauma centre?

 The Peninsula Trauma Centre is based at Derriford Hospital, Plymouth and covers all of Devon and Cornwall.
-A range of information about their major trauma services can be found on the Plymouth Hospitals NHS Trust website.
+A range of information about their major trauma services can be found on the University Hospitals Plymouth website.